This section covers the special impartiality requirements and other legislation that must be applied at the time of elections and referendums.

 (Relevant legislation includes, in particular, sections 319(2)(c) and 320 of the Communications Act 2003, the BBC Charter and Agreement, and Article 10 of the European Convention on Human Rights.
 Broadcasters should also have regard to relevant sections of the Representation of the People Act 1983 (as amended) (“RPA”) – see in particular sections 66A, 92 and 93 (which is amended by section 144 of the Political Parties, Elections and Referendums Act 2000).)

-Rules made under section 333 of the Communications Act 2003 (regarding party election broadcasts, party political broadcasts and referendum campaign broadcasts) and the BBC Agreement, and referred to in paragraph 18 of Schedule 12 to the Communications Act 2003, are contained in Ofcom Rules on Party Political and Referendum Broadcasts on the Ofcom website.
+Rules made under section 333 of the Communications Act 2003 (regarding party election broadcasts, party political broadcasts and referendum campaign broadcasts) and the BBC Agreement, and referred to in paragraph 18 of Schedule 12 to the Communications Act 2003, are contained in Ofcom's Rules on Party Political and Referendum Broadcasts (PDF, 206.9 KB).
 However, such broadcasts are also required to comply with the relevant provisions of this Code, for example the provisions regarding harm and offence – notwithstanding that the content is normally the responsibility of the relevant political parties.

 To ensure that the special impartiality requirements in the Communications Act 2003 and other legislation relating to broadcasting on elections and referendums, are applied at the time of elections and referendums.